Understand the Need for Solution Security

 At Salesforce, our customers’ success is our success—and yours.
 Salesforce customers purchase our services on a subscription model.
 If they can’t trust us—and you—to secure their data, they have no reason to stick around!

-As a Salesforce partner, you have an advantage: you’re building your apps on the Salesforce Platform.
+As a Salesforce partner, you have an advantage: you’re building your solutions on the Salesforce Platform.
 We built security into our platform so that you don’t have to do it all from scratch.
-However, we rely on you to use the platform to build your apps in a way that protects your customers’ data.
-To help you along the way, the Salesforce security team conducts rigorous reviews of all products before green-lighting them for AppExchange.
+However, we rely on you to use the platform to build your apps, components, and other solutions in ways that protect your customers’ data.
+To help you along the way, the Salesforce security team conducts reviews before green-lighting solutions for AppExchange.

 For our AppExchange partners, passing the security review takes planning and effort, but the payoff is awesome.
 A passing grade demonstrates your commitment to your customers and adds real value to your product.
 Customers know that any offering on AppExchange provides the highest level of protection for their data.